 Kevin scoffed at Aaron’s response.
 “I won’t allow anything that can alter the media’s perception of us.”

 “Right.
 Everyone listen to Kevin.
-He’s the official authority on shitty ink,” Nicky mocking tone bought him a few chuckles.
+He’s the official authority on shitty ink,” Nicky mocked.

-Kevin glared at Nicky, before turning to level Neil with his death stare.
-“What were you even planning anyway?
-Design wise.”
+Kevin glared at Nicky, before turning to Neil.
+“What were you even planning anyway, design wise?”

 Neil shrugged.
 “Whatever.
 I don’t mind.”

+Kevin’s eyebrows shot up.
 “You’re telling me that you dragged us all the way out here for a tattoo without so much as an idea of what you wanted?”
-Kevin said, as if he were disgusted by the idea.

 “I thought we said foxes,” Renee chimed in.